‘Oh my God, we’re floating’: What survivors – and those still missing – faced in terrifying Texas floods

 ‘Oh my God, we’re floating’

-At Camp La Junta, Wyndham and his friends “woke up again to more water,” he said.
+At Camp La Junta, Windom and his friends “woke up again to more water,” he said.
 The Boyett brothers and their fellow campers recognized the danger.

 “Oh my God, we’re floating,” Ruffin Boyett realized.
 The campers had to make a quick decision.
 “The flood started getting bigger,” Piers Boyett said.
 “We have bunk beds in our cabin, and (the water) was going to the top bunk.

-Note: Correction: An earlier version of this story misspelled the first name of Windom Etheridge.